a-thread/weatherDash/README.md

 This really pushed my boundaries because before embarking on this assignment, I hadn't successfully saved anything to local storage.
 I still have a lot to learn but I feel like I have a better grasp on how local storage works and how to use it to power apps such as these.

 ### jQuery
 I really enjoyed this assignment as it pushed me to focus on organization as I traversed the DOM.
-I feel like I'm getting a better understanding of how to organize my js files so that.
+I feel like I'm getting a better understanding of how to organize my js files so that everything is easy to read and just makes general sense.